Creating Visual Slides: Where to Begin…

 Bring it to life

-Once you have your message, you have objects to represent the elements of it, and you have a backdrop for the message to play out on, the final step is to work out how to show the message you want to tell.
+Once you have your message, objects to represent the elements of it, and a backdrop for the message to play out on, the final step is to work out how to show the message you want to tell.
 Here, we need to look for dynamic content; we need to tease out the action – the essence of what is happening in the story – and bring it to life with animations.
-In many instances, the action in the story will be movement:
+In many instances, the action in the story will be movement.
+For example:

 • Moving through a process